macdonst/enhance-workshop-codemash/docs/module08-sessions-and-simple-authentication.md

 }
 ```

-In the case of a POST request we might want to respond differently to the authentication check.
+In the case of a POST request we usually want to respond with a "Not Authorized" status code instead of redirecting.
-In the case of a JSON API it is likely better to respond with a status not authorized.

 ```javascript
 // /app/api/protected.mjs